Compare

 How does Hydra's AI compare to Intercom's Fin AI Agent?

-Fin is a resolution engine priced at $0.99 per resolution with a 50% automation guarantee — if Fin resolves fewer than 50% of conversations in a period, Intercom credits the resolution fees below that threshold. source It's a serious, well-priced resolution product.
-Hydra's AI does a different job: it's the configuration layer.
-The onboarding context brief shapes the bot, flows, mini-apps, and analytics from day one, and Fix-and-Re-test lets you edit flows by describing them in chat.
+Fin is a resolution engine priced at $0.99 per resolution with a 50/mo minimum. source It's a serious, well-priced resolution product for high-volume support.
+Hydra's AI does two jobs Fin doesn't package: it's the configuration layer (the onboarding context brief shapes the bot, flows, mini-apps, and analytics, and Fix-and-Re-test lets you edit flows by describing them in chat), and it's an inbound AI SDR (BANT scoring, auto-qualify, native booking, routing).
 If your need is "resolve tickets at scale," Fin is excellent.
-If your need is "build the whole workspace without touching a config screen," that's Hydra.
+If your need is "build the whole workspace and qualify my pipeline without touching a config screen," that's Hydra.

 Does Hydra ship an MCP server?
 What about Intercom?

 Both ship native MCP servers.
-Intercom announced theirs in September 2025 — 13 tools, Fin-focused, US-hosted workspaces only. source Hydra's MCP server went live on 2026-04-23 and exposes the unified support + CRM + flows + mini-apps graph through one schema, tenant-scoped via API keys with role-bounded scopes.
-The distinction isn't "Hydra has one and they don't" — it's the shape of the object graph each MCP exposes.
+Intercom announced theirs in September 2025: 13 tools, Fin-focused, US-hosted workspaces only. source Hydra's MCP server exposes the unified support + CRM + flows + mini-apps graph through one schema, tenant-scoped via API keys with role-bounded scopes.
+The distinction isn't "Hydra has one and they don't."
+It's the shape of the object graph each MCP exposes.
 If your Claude just needs to read Intercom support primitives, Intercom's MCP is the right tool.
 If you want your Claude to read and write across support and CRM and automation flows in one coherent graph, Hydra's MCP is the right tool.

 What's the biggest reason to stay on Intercom instead of switching?

-Maturity and ecosystem depth.
-Intercom has been around since 2011, has 450+ integrations, enterprise-grade compliance (HIPAA, SSO, SLA rules, multi-brand) on Expert tier source, and a filled-out answer for procurement conversations at mid-market and up.
-Hydra is newer, built for Seed–Series A, and doesn't match that breadth on day one.
-If your buyer is asking for a specific Intercom integration or an enterprise compliance cert you need today, stay on Intercom — I'd rather say that up front than have you migrate and regret it.
+Maturity, scale, and ecosystem depth.
+Intercom has been around since 2011, has 450+ integrations, full omnichannel breadth, enterprise-grade compliance and multi-brand on Expert tier source, and a filled-out answer for procurement conversations at mid-market and up.
+Hydra is newer, built for Seed to Series A, pre-SOC-2, and doesn't match that breadth on day one.
+If your buyer is asking for a specific Intercom integration or an enterprise compliance cert you need today, stay on Intercom.
+I'd rather say that up front than have you migrate and regret it.

 Is Hydra a real alternative for high-volume enterprise support?

-Today, no — Hydra is built for B2B SaaS companies with 50–500 customers in Seed–Series A range.
-Enterprise teams with entrenched compliance requirements, multi-brand needs, and established procurement expectations should stay on Intercom Expert.
+Today, no. Hydra is built for B2B SaaS companies with 50 to 500 customers in the Seed to Series A range.
+Enterprise teams with entrenched compliance requirements, multi-brand needs, omnichannel volume, and established procurement expectations should stay on Intercom Expert.
 Hydra's target reader is the consolidation-frustrated founder paying for Intercom + HubSpot + Zapier, not the VP of Support at a 2,000-person org.

 Verdict + CTA

-If you're a B2B SaaS founder paying for Intercom + a separate CRM + a separate automation tool, and the seams between them are costing you more than the tools themselves, Hydra is the consolidation play.
-If you're an enterprise team with entrenched compliance requirements and a mature support org, stay on Intercom Expert — it's the right tool for that job.
+If you're a B2B SaaS founder paying for Intercom + a separate CRM + a separate automation tool, and the seams between them are costing you more than the tools themselves, Hydra is the consolidation play, and the bot earns its keep twice by qualifying and booking inbound leads on top of resolving support.
+If you're an enterprise team with entrenched compliance requirements and a mature, high-volume support org, stay on Intercom Expert.
+It's the right tool for that job.

 Also evaluating?